radius-project/design-notes/resources/2024-10-dapr-bindings.md

 ### Implementation Details

-As for every Dapr Building Block, the implementation will need to create in the Dapr RP:
+As for every Dapr Building Block, the implementation will need to create in the Applications.Dapr resource provider:
 - A versioned/unversioned api type converter
 - A dedicated processor for the Dapr Binding type

-This implementation will also have some side-effects outside of the Dapr RP:
+This implementation will also have some side-effects outside of the Applications.Dapr resource provider:
 - Updates to the allowed resource type in the Portable Resource Renderer
 - Updates to the `getResourceDataByID` function in the Core RP to take the new type into account
 - Updates to the `ResourceTypesList` variable in the CLI (cli/clients/managements.go) to be able to list the new type

 ### Error Handling

-No new error handling is required.
-The error handling will remain the same as for other Dapr Building Blocks.
+For input bindings, the Dapr sidecar will send an OPTIONS request to the application at startup.
+The application must respond with either a 2xx or a 405 status code.
+If the application does not respond, the Dapr sidecar will retry the initialization 3 times before canceling the binding initialization.
+Additional checks can also be configured on a per-binding basis.

+For output bindings, if there is an error with the external system, the Dapr sidecar will [retry the operation with the default policy](https://docs.dapr.io/operations/resiliency/policies/#retries).

+This [behavior is configurable](https://docs.dapr.io/operations/resiliency/policies/#overriding-default-retries) by the user, though it is not yet possible to configure the [resiliency policy](https://docs.dapr.io/operations/resiliency/resiliency-overview/#complete-example-policy) in Radius.

 ## Test plan